Michael-Cowie/Notes/Math/probability/probability_trees.md

     <h1> Probability Tree Structure </h1>
 </div>

-A probability tree consists of four basic components.
+A probability tree consists of multiple small components.

 - **Root** - The starting point of the experiment before any choices have been made.